YLerouge/infra-docker-dev-symfony-angular/angular/README.md

 # AngularApp

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.x.

+> Used to demonstrate the infra, not a real app.

 ## Development server